datagrok-ai/public/help/develop/exercises.md

 We provide a handful of demo Swaggers, check their source JSON files [here][021] and see in action in Datagrok at the [`Web Services`](https://public.datagrok.ai/webservices) section of the Datagrok UI.

-## Creating an info panel with a rest web service
+## Creating an info panel with a REST web service

 We will use the ENA REST API to output sequences and associated data in the info panel, based on the ENA sequence ID contained in a currently selected grid cell.